Skip to content

 How to Build Your First CI/CD Pipeline Using GitHub Actions

-Step 1: Create Your Repository
+Step 1: Create a GitHub Repository

-Step 2: Add Your Python Script
+Step 2: Add a Python Script

 def my_function():